We all dream even though we might not remember them the next morning. But why do we dream?

 But can Dreams predict the future?

 Studies are divided.
-When a dream comes true it can either be coincidence or alternatively a subconscious thought tying into known information.
+When a dream comes true it can either be a coincidence or alternatively a subconscious thought tying into known information.

 In some Prodromal Dream studies, dreams have been very important in warning the body of physical health issues.
 When our immune system is low our sleep changes to accommodate for the illness.
-In these instances we dream differently.
+In these instances, we dream differently.

 These can be helpful warning signs, where we might take action to increase supplements to help with an onset of flu or they can be an early detection of something more serious.

-A well known account is in van Decastle’s: Our Dreaming Mind
+A well-known account is in van Decastle’s: Our Dreaming Mind

 Recurrent nightmares of dogs tearing at her stomach a few months before she was diagnosed with stomach cancer.
 She died three months after the diagnosis was made. (p.
 366)